cdaz5/react-loaders-spinners/README.md

 |   JamminLoader   |            |            |            |                  |      10       |          |                |
 |   ContentLoader  |            | *200 *req  |            |                  |               | *4 *req  |       20       |

 **PLEASE NOTE:** For `ContentLoader` `width` refers to the parent containers width (in px cannot be %).
 It will work without a width however the animation will be off slightly.
+It is the only loader that `width` does not refer to the actual loaders `width`.
 A use case would be:
 ```javascript
   // ContentLoader example
   <div style={{ width: '500px' }}>